tyronen/mlx/README.md

 6. Upload `data/ms_marco_data.pt` back to GPU.
 7. On GPU run `python -m training.msmarco_search.train_models`
 8. Download `data/twin_towers.pth` from GPU.
-9. On the UX machine run `python -m training.store_documents`
+9. On the UX machine run `./ui_dev.sh`
-10. Run inference - TODO may have to replace dockerfile with docker compose, need Redis on Lightsail
+10. While Redis and the webserver are running, run `python -m training.store_documents`.
+This builds the index.
+11. Test the Docker setup with `./ui_staging.sh`
+12. If it works, push it with `./deploy.sh`

+# Week 3